-Less than two hours from Birmingham (either by car or train), Weston-super-Mare is one of the best day trips for a glorious beach day.
+Weston-Super-Mare is many people’s first choice of seaside towns when after a beach day out from Birmingham.
 There are almost two miles of sandy shores to enjoy in the seaside resort.
 While the town itself is full of independent shops, cafes and bars to explore, as well as museums, theatres and more activities.

-The iconic Grand Pier looks like a classic amusement park out front, with seaside classics like Dodgems and a Helter Skelter.
-But it is full of endless, up-to-the-minute entertainment, such as an indoor Go-Kart track, axe throwing and virtual reality, plus so much more.
-Meanwhile, the Marine Lake offers sea-water bathing and its own sandy beach when the tide is out.
-And you’ll find some splashing fun at Water Adventure Play Park!
+The iconic Grand Pier looks like a classic amusement park out front, but is full of up-to-the-minute entertainment inside, like an indoor Go-Kart track, axe throwing and virtual reality, plus so much more.
+Meanwhile, the Marine Lake offers seawater bathing and its own sandy beach when the tide is out—and you’ll find some splashing fun at Water Adventure Play Park!

 2. Burnham-on-Sea